shubhamghimire/Real-Time-Data-Streaming-Graph-ESP32-M5StickC-IOT/README.md

 ## Step-3: Coding M5StickC Program Using Arduino IDE\
 Now write the code in Arduino IDE for M5 Stick C to access temperature, pressure and humidity data from the sensor and displaying the data in M5StickC LCD and to the Serial Monitor.
 The data output of the serial monitor must be separated by commas so that we can get access to these individual data values in processing.
-The code can be found in the file 'M5StickC_Sensor_Data_Output.ino'.
-The output in serial monitor must be in the format:
+The code can be found in the file 'BME280_Sensor_Data_Output_for_Graph.ino'.
-                50.66, 27.88, 1011.25, 10.12.

-The first value of 50.66 is humidity percentage, second value of 27.88 is temperature in degree Celsius, the third value of 1011.25 is atmospheric pressure in millibars and the last value of 10.12 is the altitude in meters.

 ### Data Values Display on M5StickC LCD
 ![Screenshot](Screenshots/M5StickC_LCD_Display.png)